PLEASE READ CAREFULLY BEFORE DOWNLOADING THE SOFTWARE OR USING THE PRODUCT(S) OR SKYPE WEBSITES

 5.5 No Access to Emergency Services: Neither the Products nor the Software are intended to support or carry emergency calls to any type of hospitals, law enforcement agencies, medical care unit or any other kind of services that connect a user to emergency services personnel or public safety answering points (“Emergency Services”).
 There are important differences between traditional telephone services and the Products.
 You acknowledge and agree that: (i) Skype is not required to offer access to Emergency Services under any applicable local and/or national rules, regulations or law; (ii) it is your responsibility to purchase, separately from the Products, traditional wireless (mobile) or fixed line telephone services that offer access to Emergency Services, and (iii) the Software and the Products are not a replacement for your primary telephone service.
 Find out more about calling 112, the dedicated emergency number for the EU at www.skype.com/go/emergency.

-5.6 Limited Emergency Calling (Internet Communications Software Only and Not Applicable to the Qik Software)
+5.6 Limited Emergency Calling (Internet Communications Software Only)

 5.6.1 In a very limited number of countries, and for defined Internet Communications Software versions and platforms only, Skype will try to provide limited emergency calling as a stand-alone feature but can provide no commitment in this respect.
 See the full list of countries (“Enabled Countries”) and software versions and other platforms (“Enabled Versions”) that enable limited Skype emergency calling.
 Skype emergency calling is not available for any other countries, versions or platforms.
 You should keep traditional wireless (mobile) or fixed line telephone services available for your calls to Emergency Services and use Skype’s limited emergency calling only as an absolute last resort.
 In particular, please also note that:

 (i) power cut, battery failure or internet connection failure can lead to a Skype call failure, including your call to Emergency Services.
 Additionally, any of the quality limitations set out in paragraph 5.9 below, may otherwise affect successful call connection.